📦 Free Shipping over $60

 Ingredients You Should Avoid in CBD Products

 Do you know what to look for in CBD oil to ensure you buy a high-quality and safe product?
-There is an enormous variety of CBD products today, and knowing the terms and ingredients to avoid is important.
+There is an enormous variety of CBD products today, and understanding the terms and ingredients to avoid is important.
 For example, you should not buy CBD products containing heavy metals or toxins, ingredients you are allergic to, or products labeled as CBD but are made with hemp seed oil.
-Similar to buying food and supplements, it is essential to know the CBD ingredients to avoid having the best experience possible.
+As with buying food and supplements, it is essential to know the CBD ingredients to ensure the best possible experience.

 Become a Knowledgeable Consumer

-CBD products are sold in dispensaries, stores and online, but not all are equal.
-Since CBD products are not government regulated as supplements, it is left to the consumer to become knowledgeable about identifying the safe use of CBD products.
-Unfortunately, unsafe and mislabeled CBD products continue to be sold, and the product ingredient label is inaccurate.
+CBD products are sold in dispensaries, stores, and online, but not all are equal.
+Since CBD products are not government-regulated as supplements, it is left to the consumer to become knowledgeable about identifying the safe use of CBD products.
+Unfortunately, unsafe and mislabeled CBD products continue to be sold, and the product’s ingredient label is inaccurate.

 CBD Ingredients to Avoid

-Everyone should avoid some ingredients, while others are avoided for personal reasons, like allergies.
+Everyone should avoid certain ingredients, while others are avoided for personal reasons, such as allergies.
 Following is a list of CBD ingredients to avoid for safety or personal reasons.

 1. Hemp Oil Only

-CBD is extracted from the industrial hemp plant, so it is easy to get confused when a product is labeled as “hemp oil,” “hemp seed oil” or “hemp extract.”
-Though the product may be a safe nutritional oil, it will contain only a trace of or no CBD.
+CBD is extracted from the industrial hemp plant, so it is easy to get confused when a product is labeled as “hemp oil,” “hemp seed oil,” or “hemp extract.”
+Though the product may be a safe nutritional oil, it will contain only a trace amount of, or none, CBD.
 Hemp seed oil is extracted from hemp seeds, usually with a cold-press process.
 Hemp seeds have very little CBD.
-CBD is extracted from the hemp plant biomass and not the seeds.
+CBD is extracted from hemp plant biomass, not the seeds.

 If you are a vegan or vegetarian, you want to avoid animal and animal byproduct ingredients.
 For example, CBD capsules are made with gelatin or plant material, and CBD gummies are made with gelatin or pectin.
 Gelatin is a protein usually derived from the natural collagen of pigs or cows.
 Plant-based ingredients are frequently sourced from vegetables, and pectin is derived from vegetables and fruits.